tbm00/Command64/README.md

 # -------------------------------------------------------------------------------------- #
-# This module gives players the ability redeem pending rewards (commands) by using `/redeemreward`.
+# This module gives players the ability redeem pending rewards (commands).
+# 1st) Admins/Console add rewardEntries to a player's pending queue
+#        by using `/cmd reward <rewardName> <username>`.
+# 2nd) Players redeem rewards (in-order, unless there are skips due to full invs) by using `/redeemreward`.
 #      -- If the player has no pending rewards, they will be sent noPendingRewardMessage.
 #      -- Else if the the player has inventory space, the first rewardEntry's consoleCommands
 #           in the player's pending queue will be run.
+#      -- Else if there is no pending reward without an invCheck, they will be sent noInvSpaceMessage.
 #      -- Else the first rewardEntry's consoleCommands that doesn't have a invCheck will be run.
-# -- If there is no pending reward without a invCheck, they will be sent noInvSpaceMessage.
 # ---------
-# 1st) Admins/Console add rewardCommandEntries to a player's pending queue
-#        by using `/cmd reward <rewardName> <username>`.
-# 2nd) Players redeem rewards (in-order, unless there are skips due to full invs) by using `/redeemreward`.
-# ---------
-# <player> == player who joined
+# <player> == player who is rewarded
 # -------------------------------------------------------------------------------------- #
 rewardSystem:
   enabled: false